leta199/Guess-Again/README.md

 # Guess Again
 Using basic python functionality to create a basic games called "Guess Again".
 In this made up game, 3 random  numbers will be selected from a list from 1 to 10.
 We will then get the average of those numbers.
-Once we have this average we allow the program to select 3 numbers and the player does so as well: Points will be given out as follows:
+Once we have this average we allow the program (player2) to select 3 numbers and the end user (player1) to do so as well: Points will be given out as follows:

 2 points - guessing the average perfectly
 1 point - guessing within 1.5 of the random average